 What is different about psychiatric treatment for highly sensitive people?

 • No surprise, HSPs tend to be sensitive to medications.
-More than ever, we need to “start low and go slow.”
-If we need to use meds, it is possible to do it gently, and there are many classes to try besides just SSRIs.
+More than ever, treatment needs to “start low and go slow.”
+If we decide to use meds, it is possible to do it gently, and there are many classes to try besides just SSRIs.
 I work very closely with people to monitor response and side effects, and I’m open to discussing all the existential questions that can come along with altering brain chemistry.
 Medicine does not have to dull your beautiful sensitivity to do its job of supporting your nervous system.

 Sometimes, HSPs are more amenable to supplements and herbal medicines, and we can discuss which ones could be safe and effective for you.